-- A. Quorum.
-A physically-present majority of the entire Board shall constitute a quorum.
-No ordinance, resolution, policy, or motion shall be adopted by the Board without the affirmative vote of the majority of the members present or, if required by the Florida Statutes, an extraordinary majority or unanimous vote of the members present. - B. Remote Participation by a Commissioner.
-The Board may conduct its meeting or hearing, provided that a quorum of their voting members are present at a physical location, and provided the meetings otherwise comply with Chapter 286, Florida Statutes, and the Florida Constitution.
-ANon-physically present commissioners may participate via telephone or video/audio appearanceCMT under specific circumstances, subject to limitations as provided below. - 1.
-Requirements for Participation.
-Participation by a commissioners who is are not physically-present ("remote commissioners") may be allowed if all of the following are true. - a.
-A quorum of commissioners are present at the meeting; - Only one commissioner is permitted to participate remotely at any meeting; - e.b.
-The rRemote commissioners supplyies the technology, and Internet or mobile connection necessary to meaningfully participate in the meeting (at a minimum hearing presenters, commissioners and the public, and being heard by commissioners and the public); and - d.c.
-The majority of physically-present commissioners make a finding that extraordinary circumstances exist to justify the absence of the remote commissioners from the meeting.
+Statutes, and the Florida Constitution.
+Non-physically present commissioners may participate via CMT under specific circumstances, as provided below.

+- 1. Requirements for Participation.
+Participation by commissioners who are not physically-present ("remote commissioners") may be allowed if all of the following are true. - a.
+A quorum of commissioners are present at the meeting; - b.
+Remote commissioners supply the technology, and Internet or mobile connection necessary to meaningfully participate in the meeting (at a minimum hearing presenter, commissioners and the public, and being heard by commissioners and the public); and - c.
+The majority of physically-present commissioners make a finding that extraordinary circumstances exist to justify the absence of remote commissioners from the meeting.
 Extraordinary circumstances include, but are not limited to, medical treatments which preclude attendance; physical disabilities; and illnesses.
-Participation by a remote commissioners should never be permitted solely for the convenience of the commissioner. - 2.
-Types of Agenda Items Limitation.
-If permitted to participate remotely, the remote commissioner may participate in discussion-only agenda items, in legislative items and in certain items in closed session (sessions where no court reporter is required by statute to record and transcribe the meeting).
-Remote commissioners may not participate in quasi-judicial items before the Board and in certain items in closed session (sessions where a court reporter is required to record and transcribe the meeting).
+Participation by remote commissioners should never be permitted solely for the convenience of the commissioner. - 2.

-- 3.2.
 Voting Limitation.
-A remote commissioner may cast a vote on any ordinance, resolution or motion made on agenda items where a remote commissioner is permitted to participate, pursuant to Sec.
-IV(B)(2) above. - 4.3.
+A remote commissioner may cast a vote on any ordinance, resolution or motion. - 3.
 Minutes.
-The minutes of a meeting where a-remote commissioners participates shall reflect that a quorum of commissioners is present, that the present-commissioners made a finding that extraordinary circumstances exist to permit remote participation, and that a-commissioner(s) isare participating remotely. - 5.4.
-A cCommissioners wishing to participate remotely should provide the County Manager with as much notice as possible to facilitate the set-up of equipment and to, if possible, test and trouble-shoot the remote commissioner's audio and video connection prior to the start of the meeting. - C. Loss of Quorum.
+The minutes of a meeting where remote commissioners participate shall reflect that a quorum of commissioners is present, that the present-commissioners made a finding that extraordinary circumstances exist to permit remote participation, and that commissioner(s) are participating remotely. - 4.
+Commissioners wishing to participate remotely should provide the County Manager with as much notice as possible to facilitate the set-up of equipment and to, if possible, test and trouble-shoot remote commissioners' CMT prior to the start of the meeting. - C. Loss of Quorum.
 In the event that a Commissioner departs a Board meeting prior to adjournment, and the departure causes a loss of quorum, no further official action may be taken until or unless a quorum is restored.
 In the event that a Commissioner refrains from voting on a particular matter due to a conflict of interest under Section 112.3143 or Section 286.012, Fla.
-Stats., and the abstention causes a loss of quorum, no further official action may be taken on that particular matter until or unless a quorum is restored. - D. No Quorum.
-Should no quorum exist within 30 minutes after the hour appointed for the Board meeting, or upon a meeting having commenced with a quorum, which quorum shall have been lost, the Chair or the Vice Chair, or in their absence, another Commissioner, in order of seniority, shall adjourn the meeting.
+Stats., and the abstention causes a loss of quorum, no further official action may be taken on that particular matter until or unless a quorum is restored.